Richie Furay: Later reunions and activities

 Furay appeared with Poco for several shows in early 2009.
 At the Stagecoach Festival in Indio, California in 2009, Furay and the current Poco lineup were joined onstage by original members Jim Messina and George Grantham and former bass player Timothy B. Schmit.

-On October 23, 2010, he reunited with surviving Buffalo Springfield bandmates Stephen Stills and Neil Young for a set at the 24th annual Bridge School Benefit at Shoreline Amphitheater in Mountain View, California.
+On October 23, 2010, he reunited with former Buffalo Springfield bandmates Stephen Stills and Neil Young for a set at the 24th annual Bridge School Benefit at Shoreline Amphitheater in Mountain View, California.
 The reunion continued in 2011 for a one-month tour of California, headlining 2011 Bonnaroo.
 In July 2011, Furay announced on his Facebook page that he would be touring with Buffalo Springfield in early 2012, ending speculation there would be a 2011 fall tour with them.

-In 2011, Furay collaborated with the Piedmont Brothers Band as an occasional back-up vocalist on the album PBB III (2011).
-He later appear on the 2013 Carla Olson album, Have Harmony, Will Travel.
+In 2011, Furay collaborated with the Piedmont Brothers Band as guest vocalist on the albums PBB III (2011), Back To The Country (2013), and A Piedmont Christmas (2015).
+He appeared on the 2013 Carla Olson album, Have Harmony, Will Travel.
 In 2015, he released the new album Hand in Hand to positive critical reviews.

-Furay retired as Pastor of Calvary Chapel in December 2017.

 On June 13, 2018, the Richie Furay Band began the Deliverin' Tour at the South Orange Performing Arts Center (SOPAC) in New Jersey.
-The first set consisted of Buffalo Springfield, Poco, Souther, Hillman & Furay Band and solo material, followed by a second set in which the classic 1971 Poco live album "DeLIVErin'" was performed in its entirety.
-A single, “I Guess You Made It”, was released on Furay's website (richiefuray.com).
+The first set consisted of Buffalo Springfield, Poco, Souther, Hillman & Furay Band and solo material, followed by a second set with the classic 1971 Poco live album DeLIVErin being performed in its entirety.
+A single, “I Guess You Made It”, was released on Furay's website.

-The tour continued throughout the year, culminating with a Poco 50th Anniversary Celebration on November 16, 2018 at the Troubadour in Los Angeles, where Poco first performed in 1969.
+The tour continued throughout the year, culminating with a Poco 50th Anniversary Celebration on November 16, 2018, at the Troubadour in Los Angeles, where Poco first performed in 1969.
 Randy Meisner and Peter Asher were in the audience (Poco bandmate and longtime friend, Timothy B. Schmit performed with Furay.)
 Furay's Troubadour show was recorded and, in April, 2021, was released in both CD and DVD as DeLIVErin' Again (50th Anniversary: Return to the Troubadour).
-That same year, Furay released the single, "America, America" through his website.
+In the same year, Furay released the single, "America, America" through his website.